tylernhoward/lol-node-cli/README.md

 # lol-node-cli

+### Install with `npm i lol-node-cli -g`

   Tiny commandline tool that retrieves a random joke from Reddit

       ----------------
       ┏━┓┈┈╭━━━━╮┏━┓┈┈